-Installing a tennis court seems like a very complex affair, especially once you consider the different types of turf there are.
-In fact, the presence of a tennis court in a home is a pointer to the home’s overall expense and this is why most people shy away from investing in such a grand endeavour only for it not to be used as much.
+Installing a tennis court seems like a very complex affair, especially once you consider the different turf types.
+In fact, the presence of a tennis court in a home is a pointer to the home’s overall expense, and this is why most people shy away from investing in such a grand endeavor, only for it not to be used as much.
 In this article, we debunk the notion that tennis courts are a preserve for the wealthy by examining the types of tennis courts available and the cost implications.

 Zoning Restrictions